P-p-H-d/c-stl-comparison/README.md

 # Introduction

-This project is to compare several C libraries that provide some STL like capabilities of the C++ but targeting classic C.
+The goal of this project is to compare several C libraries that provide some STL like capabilities of the C++ (container template) but are targeting classic C language.
 A STL like library for C is a C library providing several classic generic containers for the C language, like vector, list, map, unordered_map, and so on.